Gap probability for products of random matrices in the critical regime: Comments and remarks on Theorem and related works

+which is not even as strong as the crude bound~\eqref{eq:P_asymp_crude}.
+This is why Proposition~\ref{prop_73} is an important, non-standard, part of our Riemann--Hilbert analysis, which not only allows one to extract accurate asymptotics, but also yields a Tracy--Widom-like formula.

-Another feature of~\ref{problem_y-rh} is that the off-diagonal entries of its jump matrix~\eqref{eq_jump_Y} have an infinite number of zeros and isolated singularities in the complex plane.
-This makes the problem different from the corresponding problems in the case of Airy, Bessel, and sine kernels.
-In particular, the standard approach (e.g., see Its~\cite{Its}) to finding a Lax pair is hard to implement because instead of a rational function, a meromorphic function with an infinite number of poles needs to be determined.
-Thus it seems not to be possible to write a finite system of differential equations for the gap probability in our case, unlike for the well-studied classical processes.
+An interesting problem is to find a system of differential equations for the function~$u(x)$ in Theorem~\ref{TheoremMainResult}, much like it is the case for the Airy kernel and the Painlev\'{e} II equation.
+However, this is an extremely hard problem and such equations are not available.
+Indeed, unlike the Airy case, the off-diagonal entries in the jump matrix~\eqref{eq_jump_Y} of~\ref{problem_y-rh} have an infinite number of zeros and poles in the complex plane.
+In particular, the standard approach (e.g., see Its~\cite{Its}) to finding the Lax pair is hard to implement fully because instead of rational, a meromorphic function needs to be determined.